There Will Always Be Things We Must Do,

 “Living Intentionally means you’ve become clear about the experience of life you want, and are actively making it so.”

 By learning to quickly shift focus from seeing a barrier, to finding an “Access Point™,“ you intentionally shift your experience from a feeling of Weakness to an Experience of Control.

-And learning to kick that burden to the curb by leveraging something strong within, you experience more of the Power Of Intentional Living.
+And learning to kick that burden to the curb using something already strong within you, gives you more power to live more intentionally.

-PS: If you’re not already in the “Intentional Living” Membership, we open registration just a few times a year.
+PS: If you’re not already in The IL M, we open registration just a few times a year.